Updated in April 2020

 To preserve their nutritional profile, young purslane leaves and stems are best enjoyed raw.
 I love sprinkling a small handful on a salad and add them to smoothies.
 For more ideas on how you can put the goodness of purslane to good use in your diet, be sure to check out this post with 45 ways to use purslane in a variety of recipes.

 As you can see, my yard offers it up abundantly!
 I bet you are familiar with it as well!

 3. Plantain Leaf

-I am not talking about the banana cousin here.
-Plantain leaf plants are indigenous and widespread throughout Europe, North America and Asia.
-They have long been used in folk medicine for a variety of ailments, most commonly those of the upper respiratory tract.
+Plantain (Plantago Major) plants are ancient medicinal plants indigenous and widespread throughout Europe and temperate parts of Asia but are equally common in North America.
+They have long been a staple in herbal medicine dating back to ancient Greek and Roman times.
+Plantains use as a remedy focuses on stings, bites and other skin irritations as well as ailments of the digestive and upper respiratory tract.
 I have been aware of the plant’s use as a remedy for blisters while hiking for some time.
 Just apply a leaf to the blister inside your boot for soothing, cooling relief.
 Read more here and here about the therapeutic benefits of plantain leaf.

 I bet you have seen this in your garden!